danielsantander/cyberdev/kali-linux/EYNTKAM.md

 | at now + 2 weeks     | run in 2 weeks from the current time    |

 ### cron
 Utilize the cron daemon (crond) and the cron table (cront) for scheduling recurring tasks to execute.
+The cron table is used to to schedule tasks/jobs, located at `/etc/contab`.
+The cron daemon checks the cron table for which commands to run at the specified times.
+Edit the cron table with the `cront` command followed by the `-e` argument (edit), you will then be prompted to edit the crontable.

 > `/etc/crontab` is the system wide crontab, whereas `crontab -e` is per user.
 Specify which user with `crontab -e -u <username>`